tsmoreau/docs/docs/wp-and-research/sharding-paper.md

-# TomoChain Proposal for Decentralized Applications-Oriented Proof-of-Stake Sharding Architecture
+# Tao Proposal for Decentralized Applications-Oriented Proof-of-Stake Sharding Architecture

 ## Preface

-### TomoChain's vision and mission
+### Tao's vision and mission

-Our mission is to be a leading force in building the Internet of Value, and its infrastructure.
-We are working to create an alternative, scalable financial system which is more secure, transparent, efficient, inclusive and equitable for everyone.

-TomoChain is an innovative solution to the scalability problem with the Ethereum blockchain, and other current blockchain platforms.
-TomoChain relies on a system of 150 Masternodes with Proof of Stake Voting (PoSV) consensus that can support near-zero fee, and 2-second transaction confirmation time.
-Security, stability and chain finality are guaranteed via novel techniques such as double validation, staking via smart-contracts and "true" randomization processes.

-TomoChain supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
-New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be continuously researched and incorporated into TomoChain's Masternode architecture which will be an ideal scalable smart-contract public blockchain for decentralized apps, token issuances and token integrations for small and big businesses.
+As the Tao Network approaches its fourth year of consistent, flawless operation it has become clear that the industry, consumers, and markets have become more sophisticated, the codebase has not and a major technological overhaul is required.
+The vast experience we have gained serving the interests of the music industry have crystalized the technological requirements of a cryptocurrency which may truly begin to disrupt the power structures which dominate the landscape.
+A platform which would enable a “DeFi for music” brings with it not only a set of technological prerequisites, but consensus must remain true to the ethics and ideals of the music industry we have come to serve.
+It is towards these noble ends that we are creating the means to manifest that future: Tao2.

+The blockchain industry and the infrastructure of the Internet of Value are being built rapidly around the globe, and to many the atmosphere is eerily similar to the building of the Internet in the late ‘90s, with pioneers and dreamers coming together to build a new future. **Tao** is the first blockchain platform which has dedicated its focus to leveraging the latest of blockchain technologies towards a more democratized, egalitarian future for the music economy.
+This upgrade shall acheive this vision through seamlessly merging an ecosystem of applications with cryptographic tokens used by millions of mainstream users with a unique blockchain infrastructure architecture allowing for a fast, secure, frictionless payment and trusted store of value.

 ### Scope

-This document describes TomoChain’s initial proposal for decentralized applications-oriented Proof-of-Stake Sharding Architecture.
+This document describes Tao’s initial proposal for decentralized applications-oriented Proof-of-Stake Sharding Architecture.
 This preliminary draft is not our final design specification and it is subject to change.
 Comments are welcomed and appreciated.

 ## Abstract and Keywords

 ### Abstract
-This paper proposes a sharding architecture solution for the TomoChain public blockchain infrastructure.
+This paper proposes a sharding architecture solution for the Tao public blockchain infrastructure.
-Besides the aims at significantly improving the transaction processing performance in the current TomoChain design with the Proof-of-Stake Voting (PoSV) consensus, the presented sharding is designed in order to support decentralized applications’ performance.
+Besides the aims at significantly improving the transaction processing performance in the current Tao design with the Proof-of-Stake Voting (DPOS) consensus, the presented sharding is designed in order to support decentralized applications’ performance.
-The solution uses PoSV for intra-shard consensus because PoSV provides two-second block-time and fast confirmation time.
+The solution uses DPOS for intra-shard consensus because DPOS provides two-second block-time and fast confirmation time.
 The paper identifies and solves cross-shard transactions for smart contract message calls chain and data availability problem in shard reshuffling.
 Specifically, we propose two cross-shard smart contract transaction schemes combined with a new smart contract deployment strategy that places dependent smart contracts onto the same shard.
 Moreover, we also address the data availability problem in state sharding when shard reshuffling takes place.